DanielSchuette/DanielSchuette.github.io/_posts/2019-06-26-event_handlers_in_c.md

 ---

 # Event Handlers in C
-While reading some source code, I came across a neat way to do error handling in a fairly generic way in **C**.
+While reading some source code, I came across a neat way to do event handling in a fairly generic way in **C**.
 I will explain the idea along with a minimal, working example in this post.
 You can refer to [this gist](https://gist.github.com/DanielSchuette/fc0fe0214c55668743b71a5317b1e7f2) or go to the end of this page for a full source code listing.

 ## The Event Handler Table
 Imaging you are hacking on some library that provides graphics utilities to GUI programmers (the code I read was some X11-based window manipulation program, so this is the first thing I could think of).
 Obviously, you will need to update a window that you draw on the screen based on a user's actions like resizing, button presses, and so on.
 To make this as simple and extensible as possible, a table of function pointers is set up.
 Functions take a generic **void \*** argument and a number of preprocessor variables can be used to index into the table (**enums** are great for this, too).
 At this point, it's demonstrated that not every event that the application backend recognizes, needs to have a callback handler.
 In this example application, only window resizing, button presses, and killing a window is handled.
 The backend actually sends two more events, though (pausing the application and spawning a new window).
 Obviously, all this is just toy code, but in my opinion, this is a nice code pattern for sending messages between library code and the code of a library's user.
 Here's the code described above: